The local image problem for complex analytic maps: Introduction

 We address the following question:

 {\sc The image problem.} \emph{Under what conditions the image of a complex analytic map germ is a well defined set germ?}

 We ask the local image to be a set germ, and not necessarily to be analytic.
 It is another long standing question under what conditions the local image of a holomorphic map is an analytic variety, see for instance \cite[p.
 447]{Hu} for some comments.
-If the image is a well defined set germ then it must be subanalytic.
+If the image is a well defined set germ then it must be a subanalytic set germ (see Note \ref{n:note}).

-Beyond the case of holomorphic functions evoked before, one encounters locally open images in case of complex map germs $F : (\bC^{n}, 0) \to (\bC^{p}, 0)$ defining an \emph{isolated complete intersection singularity} $X :=Z(F)$, cf \cite{Ha-icis}.
-Moreover, it turns out that the image by $F$ of the singular locus $\Sing F$ is an analytic set germ (a hypersurface, more precisely).
-It then turns out (see \cite{Ha-icis, Lo}) that there exists a fibration over the germ at 0 of the complement $\bC^{p}\m F(\Sing F)$, and on these bases one was able to further study the topology of the Milnor fibration in relation to algebraic invariants\footnote{The well known monograph \cite{Lo}, recently re-edited, contains some of the most significant results on this rich topic.} of the isolated complete intersection $X$.
-A far-reaching extension of local fibrations to map germs $F$ such that $Z(F)$ has nonisolated singularities is done in \cite{JT}.
+Beyond the case of holomorphic functions germs $f : (\bC^{n}, 0) \to (\bC, 0)$ evoked before, one encounters locally open images, according to Hamm's result \cite{Ha-icis}, also in case of complex map germs $F : (\bC^{n}, 0) \to (\bC^{p}, 0)$ which define an \emph{isolated complete intersection singularity} $(X,0) \subset (\bC^{n}, 0)$, where $X$ is the zero locus $Z(F)$ of $F$.
+Moreover, it turns out that the image by $F$ of the germ of the singular locus $(\Sing F,0)$ is an analytic set germ, and more precisely a hypersurface germ.
+It then follows, cf \cite{Ha-icis, Lo}, that there exists a fibration over the germ at 0 of the complement $\bC^{p}\m F(\Sing F)$, and on these bases one was able to further study the topology of the Milnor fibration in relation to algebraic invariants\footnote{The well known monograph \cite{Lo}, recently re-edited, contains some of the most significant results on this rich topic.} of the isolated complete intersection $X$.
+A far-reaching extension of local fibrations to map germs $F$ such that their zero locus $Z(F)$ has \emph{nonisolated singularities} is done in \cite{JT}.